ryan-mcclue/unsw/comp3121/lectures/lec2.md

 NOTE: seems that for greedy just sort on desired trait?

-Huffman Code:
+## Huffman Code:
 For efficient encoding scheme, would want to give frequent characters to have short codes, and less frequent longer codes
-To allow for coding identify, ensure that no code has same prefix (prefix codes) Long branches least frequent symbols, short branches frequent symbols
+To allow for coding identify, ensure that no code has same prefix (prefix codes) Short branches frequent symbols
+Long branches infrequent symbols

-Tsunami Warning:
+## Tsunami Warning:
 (NOTE: for nested-connections, use graph over simply sorting and greedy?) strongly connected component in graph is where can travel from one vertex to another and back to find these strongly connected components: